JanWalsh91/FDF/README.md

 - working with RGB
 - banishing segfaults and memory leaks to the nether

-FDF (Fil de fer, or wirefram) is takes a file which may look like this:
+FDF (Fil de fer, or wirefram) takes a file which may look like this:

 0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0